 Avoidance and rejection translate into slower sales growth for even the most successful companies.

-I am routinely asked by company leaders, “How can we increase our sales?”
+Tangent is routinely asked by company leaders, “How can we increase our sales?”
 There are several complex answers to that question, but there is one sales growth strategy that eclipses them all.
 Teach your salespeople to sell in ways that earn respect, admiration and gratitude.
 Three words not normally associated with selling and salespeople.
 Then I ask the same company leaders, “What if the world LOVED your salespeople?
 How do you think that would change your selling results?”
 A silence generally falls over the room and then I’m asked, “OK … How do we make buyers LOVE our salespeople?”

 First… I encourage BOSSES to think about our culture’s universal opinion of salespeople.
 We think of them as pushy, manipulative, interruptive, greedy, selfish, desperate, brash, commissioned, bounty-hunters and, at times, even dishonest.
 As a result we all go out of our way to avoid salespeople.